-United Nations Strategic Framework (UNSF) OUTCOME INVOLVING UNFPA: Outcome 1: Improved equitable, inclusive and safe access to quality basic services.
+UNITED NATIONS STRATEGIC FRAMEWORK (UNSF) OUTCOME INVOLVING UNFPA: Outcome 1: Improved equitable, inclusive and safe access to quality basic services.
 Outcome 3: Improved living conditions of displaced people, returnees and affected communities.
 Outcome 4: Vulnerable people's resilience is enhanced through increased institutional responsiveness in planning and providing service.
 RELATED UNFPA STRATEGIC PLAN OUTCOME(S): By 2025, the reduction in the unmet need for family planning has accelerated.
-By 2025, the reduction of preventable maternal deaths has accelerated.
+By 2025, the reduction of preventable

-maternal deaths has accelerated.
-T T T UNSF outcome indicators, Country programme Output indicators, baselines and targets Partner contributions Indicative baselines, targets outputs resources UNSF Outcome indicators: • Maternal mortality rate (per 100 000 live births) Baseline: TBD; Target: 54 (2024) Related UNFPA Strategic Plan indicator(s): • Annual rate of reduction of maternal mortality • Maternal mortality rate (per 100 000 live births) Baseline: TBD (2021); Target: 54 (2024) • Unmet need for family planning rate for women aged 15-49 years (married or in a union) Baseline: TBD (2022); Target: 12% (2024) Output 1.
-Enhanced capacity and resilience of the health system to deliver high-quality reproductive health rights and services, with a special focus on maternal health and family planning Number of public institutions at governorate levels that have functional maternal death surveillance and response systems in place Baseline: 0 (2021); Target: 5 (2024) Number of reproductive health professionals trained on sexual and reproductive health services provision guidelines Baseline: 0 (2021); Target: 1,800 (2024) Availability of comprehensive sexuality education module prepared under the supervision of the Ministry of Health Baseline: No (2021); Target: Yes (2024) Number of health professionals trained on sexual and reproductive health and rights related topics Baseline: 0 (2021); Target:100 (2024) Ministry of Health; Ministry of Higher Education and Scientific Research; Bureau of Central Statistics; Syrian Arab Red Crescent; International Planned Parenthood Federation (IPPF)-affiliated Syrian Family Planning Association; non-governmental organizations (NGOs); UNICEF; World Health Organization (WHO); relevant local NGOs \$3.95 million (\$1.1 million from regular resources and \$2.85 million from other resources) Output 2.
-Increased awareness of and demand for reproductive health services, with a focus on the most vulnerable populations in the crisis-affected areas Number of women who received reproductive health care services, including family planning Baseline: 0 (2021); Target: 850,000 (2024) Number of services provided for pregnant woman by the Ministry of Health Baseline: 156,220 (2021); Target: 300,000 (2024) Percentage of newly pregnant women who attend at least four antenatal care visits Baseline: 0% (2021); Target: 75% (2024) Percentage of C-section among first-time pregnancies in public facilities Baseline: 49% (2019); Target: 35% (2024) Number of national studies conducted to measure unmet needs for family planning Baseline: 0 (2021); Target: 1 (2022) Ministry of Health; Ministry of Information; Ministry of Awqaf (charitable endowments); Ministry of Higher Education and Scientific Research; Syrian Arab Red Crescent; Syrian Family Planning Association; UNICEF; WHO \$2.5 million (\$0.5 million from regular resources and \$2 million from other resources)
+RELATED UNFPA STRATEGI maternal deaths has accelerated.
+RELATED UNFPA STRATEGIC PLAN OUTCOME(S): By 2025, the reduction in the unmet need for family planning has accelerated.
+By 2025, the reduction of preventable maternal deaths has accelerated UNSF outcome indicators, baselines, targets Country programme outputs Output indicators, baselines and targets Partner contributions Indicative resources UNSF Outcome indicators: Maternal mortality rate (per 100 000 live births) Baseline: TBD; Target: 54 (2024) Related UNFPA Strategic Plan indicator(s): Annual rate of reduction of maternal mortality Maternal mortality rate (per 100 000 live births) Baseline: TBD (2021); Target: 54 (2024) Unmet need for family planning rate for women aged 15-49 years (married or in a union) Baseline: TBD (2022); Target: 12% (2024) Output 1.
+Enhanced capacity and resilience of the health system to deliver high-quality sexual and reproductive health rights and services, with a special focus on maternal health and family planning Output 2.
+Increased awareness of and demand for reproductive health services, with a focus o the most vulnerable Enhanced capacity and resilience of the health system to deliver high- quality sexual and reproductive health rights and services, with a special focus on maternal health and family planning Number of public institutions at governorate levels that have functional maternal death surveillance and response systems in place Baseline: 0 (2021); Target: 5 (2024) Number of reproductive health professionals trained on sexual and reproductive health services provision guidelines Baseline: 0 (2021); Target:1,800 (2024) Availability of comprehensive sexuality education module prepared under the supervision of the Ministry of Health Baseline: No (2021); Target: Yes (2024) Number of health professionals trained on sexual and reproductive health reproductive health professionals trained on sexual and reproductive health and rights related topics Baseline: 0 (2021); Target:100 (2024) Number of women who received reproductive health care Ministry of Health; Ministry of Higher Education and Scientific Research; Bureau of Central Statistics; Syrian Arab Red Crescent; International Planned Parenthood Federation (IPPF)- affiliated Syrian Family Planning Association; non-governmental organizations (NGOs); UNICEF; World Health Organization (WHO); relevant local NGOs \$3.95 million (\$1.1 million from regular resources and \$2.85 million from other resources) \$2.5 million Increased awareness of and demand for reproductive health services, with a focus on the most vulnerable populations in the crisis- Number of wohen who received reproductive health care services, including family planning Baseline: 0 (2021); Target: 850,000 (2024) Number of services provided for pregnant woman by the Ministry of Health Baseline: 156,220 (2021); Target: 300,000 (2024) Percentage of newly pregnant women who attend at least four antenatal care visits Baseline: 0% (2021); Target: 75% (2024) Percentage of C-section among first-time pregnancies in public facilities Baseline: 49% (2019); Target: 35% (2024) Number of national studies conducted to measure unmet needs for family planning Baseline: 0 (2021); Target: 1 (2022) Information; Ministry of Awqaf (charitable endowments); Ministry of Higher Education and Scientific Research; Syrian Arab Red Crescent; Syrian Family Planning Association; UNICEF; WHO (\$0.5 million from regular resources and \$2 million from other resources)